 - Snapcraft Community Forum – A helpful resource for asking questions, sharing feedback, and troubleshooting Snap-related issues.

-In this guide, you’ve seen how to set up Snap, navigate the Snap-Store, and handle common issues like SELinux conflicts.
+In this guide, you’ve seen how to install Snap on Fedora, navigate the Snap-Store, and handle common issues like SELinux conflicts.
 Whether you’re exploring new software or fine-tuning your setup, Snap makes it easier to keep your system up to date and organized.
-And if Snap isn’t the right fit for your needs, it’s just as easy to remove.
+And if Snap isn’t the right fit for your needs after you install Snap on Fedora, it’s just as easy to remove.

 The best part about Linux is how flexible and adaptable it is.
 Snap is another tool in your toolbox—use it in a way that works best for you and your workflow.